Thoughts on Ethics

 - # Principle of Personal Responsibility

-Some people justify their behavior by their religious beliefs.
+- Some people justify their behavior by their religious beliefs.
 This essay grants everyone the right to believe whatever they wish (through the Harm Principle).
 However, it does not admit religious conviction as an excuse for an offense.
 A damage remains a damage, no matter whether it was done out of religious conviction or not.
-If we allow damage to be done in the name of religion, then everyone could just found a religion that justifies his behaviors.
+The law is the same for everyone.
 Religion does not free people from their personal responsibility.

 - # The rights of the victim override the rights of the perpetrator

 - This essay concentrates on the victims of offenses.
 This entails that when the rights of the victim and the rights of the perpetrator conflict, preference is mostly given to the rights of the victim.
 One consequence is that an offense may be prevented by force even if the perpetrator suffers more from the prevention than the victim would have suffered from the offense.

 - This essay considers it a personal right to do whatever you please, as long as no damage to outsiders is done.
 This includes doing damage to yourself.
 Thus, everybody has the right to inflict damage to themselves.
 This does not apply if the victim cannot grasp the consequences of their deed, as, e.g., in the case of children.

 - # Volenti non fit iniuria